Ethan-Blesch/CTF-writeups/FortID 2025/Protect The Environment.md

 ```

 ## The (dumb) solution
-So, the first path that I went down after realizing that overflows format string exploits, and freelist shenanigans were out of the question was investigating how environment variables were processed, how our string comparison is processed, and what edege cases we could find.
+So, the first path that I went down after realizing that any kind of memory error (overflows, format string exploits, and freelist shenanigans) was out of the question, was investigating how environment variables were processed, how our string comparison is processed, and what edge cases we could find.

-First, let's take a look at *exactly* what our string comparison function is doing given the several similar functions in C. The `strcmp` function compares two strings up until the null terminator is encountered.
+First, let's take a look at *exactly* what our string comparison function is doing, given the several similar functions in C. The `strcmp` function compares two strings up until the null terminator is encountered.
 This means that unlike `strstr`, another commonly used function for this purpose, we can add something onto the end and get the comparison to return false.
 For example:

 ```c